-The power to getting unstuck isn’t in a cup
+The power to get unstuck isn’t in a cup

 Do you sometimes feel powerless and that there isn’t a way to get unstuck from your current trajectory?
 We’ve been there.
-Here are a few suggestions to pull that wedgy of life out!
+Here are a few super-simple tips and one crazy amazing tool to pull that wedgy of life out!